MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/analysis-services.md

 ms.service: Analysis Services
 ---

-# Azure Analysis Services Modules for Node.js
+# Azure Analysis Services modules for Node.js

 ## Overview
 This package provides a Node.js module that makes it easy to manage Microsoft Azure Analysis Services.